pnp/pnpcore/docs/articles/contributor/event handlers.md

 ## Event handlers in the model lifecycle

 Event handlers fire in a certain order when triggered by an action on the model.
-In below example the Team is loaded which requires a get request, as such the `GetApiCallOverrideHandler` fires.
-Unless the get request is cancelled in the event handler the server is queried and JSON results are returned.
+In below example a Team is loaded requiring a get request, as such the `GetApiCallOverrideHandler` fires.
+Unless the get request is cancelled in the event handler, the server is queried and JSON results are returned.
 During mapping of the JSON results to the model the `MappingHandler` is fired for each property for which there's no default mapping.
 Finally the full JSON to model mapping is done and the `PostMappingHandler` fires allowing you to perform extra processing if needed.

 ![Event handler firing](../../images/eventhandler.png)